awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_Create.md

 1. \(Optional\) By default, canaries store their artifacts on Amazon S3, and the artifacts are encrypted at rest using an AWS\-managed AWS KMS key\.
 You can use a different encryption option by choosing **Additional configuration** in the **Data Storage** section\.
 You can then choose the type of key to use for encryption\.
 For more information, see [Encrypting canary artifacts](CloudWatch_Synthetics_artifact_encryption.md)\.

 1. Under **Access permissions**, choose whether to create an IAM role to run the canary or use an existing one\.

+   If you have CloudWatch Synthetics create the role, it automatically includes all the necessary permissions\.
+If you want to create the role yourself, see [Required roles and permissions for canaries](CloudWatch_Synthetics_Canaries_CanaryPermissions.md) for information about the necessary permissions\.

    If you use the CloudWatch console to create a role for a canary when you create the canary, you can't re\-use the role for other canaries, because these roles are specific to just one canary\.
 If you have manually created a role that works for multiple canaries, you can use that existing role\.